cncf/toc/process/graduation-proposal-template.md

 1. URL to the release methodology and mechanics (versioning model - e.g. semver):
    * ???

+1. URL to feature deprecation process:
+   * ???

 1. URLs to architectural high-level designs and feature overviews of the